 This also means Facebook can use the data it collects to optimize your ads.
 Remember the option to show the best-performing carousel card first?
 Facebook can only detect the best-performing carousel card if you’re using a hidden post.

 An organic post just doesn’t offer this sort of analytical power and is therefore less than optimal for your carousel campaigns.

 Since your videos are showing on carousel cards, there are a few areas where carousel ads are pickier than other ad types, so it’s important to get a few key details right.

 This is hard and fast rule number one.

 1:1 aspect ratio not only looks best in a carousel ad, it also enables the ad to work properly.

-Ordinarily, the first video card will start as soon as the user scrolls over your carousel ad.
-But if the video is not in a 1:1 aspect ratio, the video won’t start unless the use clicks play.
-So your video carousel ad will actually look like a poorly designed image carousel ad at first.
+Ordinarily, the first video card will start as soon as the user scrolls over your carousel ad, but if the video is not in a 1:1 aspect ratio, the video won’t start unless the user clicks play.
+Your video carousel ad will therefore look like a poorly-designed image carousel ad at first.

 This is a pretty easy rule to follow, since you’ll probably need to create videos exclusively for your video carousel campaigns anyway.
 There aren’t really any other ad formats that work similarly.

 But if you plan on using the same video footage for multiple ad types, make sure it’s optimized for 1:1 if you’re going to use it in your carousel ads.